SendiAp/Remaining/README.md

-## How do the trees get on the internet?
-They log on.
+## Milk is also the fastest liquid on earth – its pasteurized before you even see it